AlphaAnas/Instagram-clone-using-REACT/README.md

 # Getting Started with Create React App
 I have hosted this site using Firebase at :https://instagram-clone-using-re-5c02a.web.app/ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Credits of the Project goes to creators of [this](https://www.youtube.com/watch?v=f7T48W0cwXM&t=5165s) video tutorial :
 ## Available Scripts

 In the project directory, you can run: